 Lima is not only the City of Kings but also the City of Churches.
 Especially in the city center (Spanish = Cercado de Lima) you will find nearly at every corner a church, most of them dating back to colonial times.
-By the 17th century Lima was the economical and political heart of the Spanish colonies in South America and on the other hand the religious focus point.
+By the 17th century Lima was the economic and political heart of the Spanish colonies in South America and the religious focus point.
 Lima developed in Peru to the centre of suppression measures against the indigenous population.
 The Inquisition of the Catholic Church was fighting strict against native religious customs, rites and local medical practices.

 The Church of Saint Rosa was built at the place where Santa Rosa of Lima (the patron saint of Lima and the Philippines) was born.
 The Dominican sister established in her parents' home a hospital for the poor.
 Here she nursed and healed these forgotten people in a remarkable dedicated and sacrificing way.